 Everyone from solo musicians, bands, DJs, music managers, labels, publishers, PR firms, performers, producers, and YouTube creators who record music at home or in the studio.

 If you have a song or an EP or an album to promote then MICCO is for you!

 Only $9.99 a month for unlimited access to a growing database of over 7K Music Industry Influencers!

 How easy is it to cancel?

 It's easy like a Sunday morning :)

 MICCO comes with zero strings attached!
-You sign up through PayPal so you have full and absolute control over you payments.
+You have full and absolute control over your payments through your MICCO account.

 No commitments, no contracts or hidden fees.... and you can cancel at any time!